Skip to content

 TPMO status is what triggers the disclaimer and the recording obligation:

-• Recording — calls related to the sale, marketing, or enrollment of MA and Part D plans must be recorded in their entirety and retained.
+• Recording§422.2274(g)(2)(ii): “All marketing and sales calls, including the audio portion of calls conducted via web-based technology, must be recorded and retained in their entirety for a minimum period of 6 years,” audio-only for the first 3 years and audio or complete transcripts for years 4 through 6.
 The frequent error is recording only the application, not the marketing conversation where you describe plans and steer the decision.

 SOA vs TPMO disclaimer: two rules, two failure modes